-Endowed Chair of Highly-Parallel VLSI-Systems and Neuromorphic Circuits encompasses the design and implementation of multi-processor systems on chips using various deep-submicron (e.g. 28 nm) processes, with a focus on high speed, versatile on- and off-chip digital communication (e.g. 90 GB/s Network-on-chip links).
+Endowed Chair of Highly-Parallel VLSI-Systems and Neuromorphic Circuits

+The neuromorphic hardware research chair, established in 1997, has an extensive track record in VLSI circuit design for advanced digital and analogue systems.
+Led by René SCHÜFFNY, the group consists of two professors, three post-doctoral fellows and twenty PhD students.
+Its expertise encompasses the design and implementation of multi-processor systems on chips using various deep-submicron (e.g. 28 nm) processes, with a focus on high speed, versatile on- and off-chip digital communication (e.g. 90 GB/s Network-on-chip links).
 The group also designs and implements neuromorphic hardware and peripheral components for digital control, pulse routing and interfacing.
 The chair collaborates with industry, and is part of a number of EU projects.
 The group has also been responsible for the intra-wafer, ASIC and FPGA-based pulse communication networks for wafer-scale neuromorphic systems in the FACETS, FACETS-ITN and BrainScaleS projects.